alekslesik/kandinsky/README.md

 For more detailed information about the Kandinsky API and parameters for image generation, [refer to the official Kandinsky API documentation.](https://fusionbrain.ai/docs/ru/doc/api-dokumentaciya/)

-This `README.md` file offers a basic guide and usage example of your Go package `kandinsky`.
-You can expand it with additional setup instructions, requirements, and advanced usage examples according to the capabilities of your API client.

 ## Structures